FastEval/FastEval/README.md

 ## Evaluation

-⚠️ Running `ilm-eval` currently executes untrusted code, both from models with remote code as well as LLM generated code when using [HumanEval+](https://github.com/evalplus/evalplus).
+⚠️ Running `fasteval` currently executes untrusted code, both from models with remote code as well as LLM generated code when using [HumanEval+](https://github.com/evalplus/evalplus).
 There is currently no integrated sandbox, so make sure to only execute the code in an environment where this is not a problem.

-To evaluate a new model, call `ilm-eval` in the following way:
+To evaluate a new model, call `fasteval` in the following way:
 ```
-./ilm-eval [-b <benchmark_name_1>...] -t model_type -m model_name
+./fasteval [-b <benchmark_name_1>...] -t model_type -m model_name
 ````

 The `-b` flag specifies the benchmark that you want to evaluate your model on.
 The default is `all`, but you can also specify one or multiple individual benchmarks.
 Possible values are [`mt-bench`](https://fasteval.github.io/FastEval/#?benchmark=mt-bench), [`human-eval-plus`](https://fasteval.github.io/FastEval/#?benchmark=human-eval-plus), [`cot`](https://fasteval.github.io/FastEval/#?benchmark=cot) or [`lm-evaluation-harness`](https://fasteval.github.io/FastEval/#?benchmark=lm-evaluation-harness).